wjwelchusa/100-days-of-code/log.md

 ### Day 1: May 11, 2017: Monday

-**Today's Progress**: Reestablish 100 Days of Code with Python Focus
+**Today's Progress**: Reestablish 100 Days of Code for Summer 17 with Python Focus

 **Goals for Work** Develop a suite of tools to assist in network hardening and attack.